 Prior to the auction and at the auction.
 A sale must be cash without any conditions.
 This means the sales contract can’t be subject to a building and pest report, subject to a sale of another property, subject to finance, or subject to due diligence.
 It’s also not subject to the 5 days cooling off.
 Conditional offers can only be consider after the auction if the property is not sold.

-3. HOW CAN AUCTIONS COST LESS?
+3. HOW CAN AUCTIONS COST LESS

 I mentioned before that often auctions can cost less.
-But how can that be when you have to invest $770 in an Auctioneer ?
+But how can that be when you have to invest $770 in an Auctioneer?
 I’m referring to time on the market, cost of additional marketing of the property if on the market for too long and the hidden cost of the property being sold for a cheaper price if it was not auctioned.
-Which an Auction, the seller gets to hear from the entire market, buyers with a very low budget and buyers with a much higher budget.
+Which an auction, the seller gets to hear from the entire market, buyers with a very low budget and buyers with a much higher budget.
 This process ensures that the property is not sold below the market value where potentially the seller could lose tens of thousands of dollars.

 4. THE SELLERS RESERVE PRICE

 Because the sales agent can’t legally disclose the sellers reserve price, the seller has all the control.
 Buyers need to bid to get the price to at least the sellers reserve price before the property is on the market.
-If the reserve price is not met the property is not sell.
+If the reserve price is not met the property is not sold.
 This reserve price protects the sellers and ensures they are in control of the sale price not the buyers.
 What’s important though is sellers need to listen to buyer feedback on price and be prepared to meet the market by setting a realistic reserve based on the price feedback they have been given by the interested buyers.

 5. REDUCED TIME ON THE MARKET